-Or, if you really needed something extreme, I suppose you could take this picture of a dude standing on a hay bale:
+Or, if you really needed something extreme, you could take this picture of a dude standing on a hay bale:

-And turn it into complete roadside chaos using nothing but stock photos & Photoshop:
+And turn it into complete roadside chaos using nothing but stock photos and Photoshop:

-When researching this article, I came across an anecdote of a designer who spent 15 hours searching for the perfect image of a bowl of strawberries, only to remember that his smart-phone took amazing photos & the grocery store was right across the street.
+When researching this article, I came across an anecdote of a designer who spent 15 hours searching for the perfect image of a bowl of strawberries—only to remember that his smartphone took amazing photos and a grocery store was right across the street.

-I mean, compare the image above from FreeImages.com to the image below, taken by some random iPhone 6+ user taking photos in their garden:
+I mean, compare the image above from FreeImages.com to the image below, taken by some random iPhone user in their garden:

-This image of my mouse was snapped on my kitchen table, in terrible overhead lighting with my Samsung Galaxy S4 (last generation) yet, it’s clear that with a little planning, I could have a shot that’s at least on-par with what you find on Amazon.
+This image of my mouse was snapped on my kitchen table in terrible overhead lighting with a mediocre smartphone, yet it’s clear that with a little planning, I could have a shot on-par with what you find on Amazon.

-Don’t get me wrong, by all means hire a professional photographer if you can, but don’t blame not doing your own photography on “lack of equipment” just so you have an excuse to hold yourself back.
+Don’t get me wrong—by all means hire a professional photographer if you can.
+But don’t blame not doing your own photography on a “lack of equipment.”

-This doesn’t just apply to product photos either, but also real people.
+This doesn’t just apply to product photos either.
 If you haven’t gotten pictures of your real staff (or at least your executive team) on the site, what the hell are you waiting for?

 Simply put, people pay attention to people who look like real people!

-This eye-tracking study by Jakob Nielson shows that photos of real people are often treated as important visual content & are scrutinized:
+This eye-tracking study by Jakob Nielson shows that photos of real people are often treated as important visual content and are scrutinized:

-If “real” people are worried they’re not photogenic enough, show them this video on “Squinching” which will help them look a million times better in any photograph.
+If “real” people are worried that they’re not photogenic enough, show them this video on “Squinching,” which will help them look a million times better (in any photograph).

 Now, like I said earlier, if you can get a professional photographer to come in, do it.

-If all you need right now is to produce something that looks pretty good so it’ll sell online, less than $1,000 in equipment & some tutorials on Youtube is more than enough to get you there.
+They’ll know lot more about lighting, staging, composition, and how to get the most emotion out of the subject being photographed.
+But if all you need right now is to produce something that looks pretty good (so it’ll sell online), less than $1,000 in equipment and some YouTube tutorials is more than enough.

-If you must use stock photography, make sure it’s on brand, not grossly overused & do what you can to make it your own.
+If you must use stock photography, make sure it’s on brand, not grossly overused, and do what you can to make it your own.
 Basic and advanced photo-manipulation tactics can transform stock photos into completely unique pieces; they just take a little more time to create.